borgbackup/borgbackup.github.io/README.md

 This is the project website of BorgBackup.

+## New site

+We made a new, georgeous site based on threejs and GSAP - enjoy (and don't miss the engage button).

+Notes:
+- its source code is a single file ``index3.html``.
+- index3.html gets automatically copied to index.html by the github build workflow.

+## Old site

+The old site is still accessible at index_old.html.

 All pages are meant to load very quickly with few or no external resources.
 All pages are generated from reStructuredText (reST).

 HTML files are **never** committed to this ("source") branch.
 GitHub Actions automatically updates